amitmse/in_Python_/Boosting/README.md

 		- Traditionally, gradient descent is used to minimize a set of parameters, such as the coefficients in a regression equation or weights in a neural network.
 After calculating error or loss, the weights are updated to minimize that error.
 		- Instead of parameters, we have weak learner sub-models or more specifically decision trees.
-			After calculating the loss, to perform the gradient descent procedure, we must add a tree to the model that reduces the loss (i.e. follow the gradient).
-We do this by parameterizing the tree, then modify the parameters of the tree and move in the right direction by (reducing the residual loss.
+After calculating the loss, to perform the gradient descent procedure, we must add a tree to the model that reduces the loss.
+We do this by parameterizing the tree, then modify the parameters of the tree and move in the right direction by reducing the residual loss.
 		- Generally this approach is called functional gradient descent or gradient descent with functions.